On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Asymptotics under the alternative: non-null moments of random spherical harmonics

 with~$t_{p,k}:=\sqrt{2}$ for~$p=2$ and $t_{p,k}:= (1+2k/(p-2))/\sqrt{d_{p,k}}$ for~$p\geq 3$. \end{proposition}

-Comparing~\eqref{shiftstep1}--\eqref{MomGnonnull2} with~\eqref{MomGnull1}--\eqref{MomGnull3}, this result shows that the behavior of Sobolev tests under local alternatives will be exclusively conducted by the shift the expectations in~\eqref{shiftstep1} show compared to the null hypothesis.
+Comparing~\eqref{shiftstep1}--\eqref{MomGnonnull2} with~\eqref{MomGnull1}--\eqref{MomGnull3}, this result shows that the behavior of Sobolev tests under local alternatives will be exclusively driven by the shift the expectations in~\eqref{shiftstep1} show compared to the null hypothesis.
 In order to derive the corresponding limiting powers, we need to describe the way the expectation in the right hand side of \eqref{shiftstep1} behaves as a function of~$\kappa_n$.
-Now, this expectation involves Chebyshev polynomials (for~$p=2$) or Gengenbauer polynomials (for~$p\geq 3$), hence in all cases can be decomposed in terms of the non-null moments~$e_{n,m}:= {\rm E}\n_{\kappa_n,f}[(\Ub_1'\thetab_0)^m]$, $m=0,1,\ldots$ We recall that the corresponding null moments are given by
+This expectation involves Chebyshev or Gengenbauer polynomials, hence\nopagebreak[4] in all cases can be decomposed in terms of the non-null moments~$e_{n,m}:= {\rm E}\n_{\kappa_n,f}[(\Ub_1'\thetab_0)^m]$, $m=0,1,\ldots$ We recall that the corresponding null moments are given by

 with the convention that a product involving no factor is equal to one; see, e.g., Lemma~A.1 in \cite{Paindaveine2016}.
 The next result then describes how the non-null moments~$e_{n,m}$ behave in terms of~$\kappa_n$.